Graphmasters/occamy/documentation/concept.md

 - In the expansion process the order that *unprotected* tasks are created and add is not prescribed.
 It may be useful to include some notion of priority.

 - All requests for computation should occur through the Occamy server.
-Tasks that require additional resources should send additional request messages for helper tasks and send a single request for a helper task as a control message.
+Tasks that require additional resources should send additional request messages for help and send a single request for a help as a control message.

 - Scaling for distributed systems using Occamy servers should not be based on CPU as servers attempt to maximum CPU load.
 Instead services should be scaled based on the number of protected tasks relative to the maximum allowed tasks.